A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts

-\method{Training-agnostic fine-tuning} To avoid altering training with auxiliary tasks in the source domain, the other methods focus on developing unsupervised objectives only for test-time model optimization.
-DIEM \cite{wang2019dynamic} proposes a selective entropy minimization objective for pixel-level semantic segmentation, while MALL \cite{reddy2022master} enforces edge consistency prior with a weighted normalized cut loss.
-Besides, MEMO \cite{zhang2022memo} optimizes the entropy of the averaged prediction over multiple random augmentations of the input sample.
-TTAS \cite{bateson2022test} further develops a class-weighted entropy objective, while SUTA \cite{lin2022listen} additionally incorporates minimum class confusion to reduce the uncertainty.
-In contrast, TTA-FoE \cite{karani2022field} partitions the input into multiple patches and matches the feature distributions through a Field of Experts \cite{roth2005fields}, and ShiftMatch \cite{wang2023robustness} focuses on matching spatial correlations per channel for Bayesian neural networks.
+\method{Training-agnostic fine-tuning} To avoid modifying training with auxiliary tasks in the source domain, the other methods focus on developing unsupervised objectives solely for optimizing the model at test time.
+DIEM \citep{wang2019dynamic} proposes a selective entropy minimization objective for pixel-level semantic segmentation, while MALL \citep{reddy2022master} enforces edge consistency prior through a weighted normalized cut loss.
+Besides, MEMO \citep{zhang2022memo} optimizes the entropy of the averaged prediction over multiple random augmentations of the input sample. \tim{PromptAlign \citep{samadh2023align} additionally handles the train-test distribution shift by matching the mean and variances of the test sample and the source dataset statistics.} TTAS \citep{bateson2022test} further develops a class-weighted entropy objective, while SUTA \citep{lin2022listen} additionally incorporates minimum class confusion to reduce the uncertainty. \tim{A recent work \citep{zhao2024test} develops a reinforcement learning approach that updates the model parameters via policy gradient to maximize the expected reward.}